Right to Prohibit Infringement

 • the extemporaneous preparation of medicines by pharmacies on the basis of a medical prescription;

-• the use of the patented invention on board vessels of countries of the Paris Union or WTO Members other than the Contracting Member States in which the patent concerned has effect, in the body of said vessel, in the machines, tackle, gear, and other accessories, when such vessels temporarily or accidentally enter the waters of a Contracting Member State in which the patent concerned has effect, provided that such invention is used exclusively for the needs of the vessel;
+• the use of the patented invention on board vessels of countries of the Paris Union or members of the WTO other than the Contracting Member States in which the patent concerned has effect, in the body of said vessel, in the machines, tackle, gear, and other accessories, when such vessels temporarily or accidentally enter the waters of a Contracting Member State in which the patent concerned has effect, provided that the invention is used exclusively for the needs of the vessel;

-• the use of the patented invention in the construction or operation of aircraft or land vehicles or other means of transport of countries of the Paris Union or WTO Members other than the Contracting Member States in which the patent concerned has effect, or of accessories to such aircraft or vehicles, when such aircraft or vehicles temporarily or accidentally enter the territory of a Contracting Member State in which the patent concerned has effect;
+• the use of the patented invention in the construction or operation of aircraft or land vehicles or other means of transport of countries of the Paris Union or members of the WTO other than the Contracting Member States in which the patent concerned has effect, or of accessories to such aircraft or vehicles, when these temporarily or accidentally enter the territory of a Contracting Member State in which the patent concerned has effect;

-• the acts specified in Article 27 of the Convention on International Civil Aviation of 7 December 1944 (i.e., aircraft, spare parts, etc.), when such acts concern aircraft of a country party to the said Convention other than a Contracting Member State in which the patent has effect;
+• the acts specified in Article 27 of the Convention on International Civil Aviation of 7 December 1944 (i.e., aircraft, spare parts, etc.), when such acts concern aircraft of a country party to that Convention other than a Contracting Member State in which the patent has effect;

 • the use by a farmer of protected livestock for an agricultural purpose, provided that the breeding stock or other animal reproductive material was sold or otherwise commercialized to the farmer by the patent proprietor or with his consent.
 Such use includes making the animal or other animal reproductive material available for the purposes of pursuing the farmer’s agricultural activity, but not the sale thereof within the framework or for the purpose of a commercial reproduction activity;